anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Psalm 119.9-16** is about delighting in God's words and commandments.
 * **Colossians 3.12-17** says, 'Let the word of Christ dwell in you richly'.
 * **Matthew 24.30-35** has Jesus saying, 'Heaven and earth will pass away, but my words will not pass away.'

+Year B

+* **Isaiah 55.1-11** has God saying, 'my word ... shall not return to me empty, but it shall accomplish that which I purpose, and succeed in the thing for which I sent it'.
+* **Psalm 19.7-14** begins, 'The law of the Lord is perfect, reviving the soul'.
+* **2 Timothy 3.14 &ndash; 4.5** speaks of Timothy having 'known the sacred writings' from childhood.
+'All scripture is inspired by God and is useful', so Timothy should 'proclaim the message'.
+* **John 5.36b-47** has Jesus saying, 'You search the scriptures because you think that in them you have eternal life; and it is they that testify on my behalf'.

 Year C